Why did Buena Vista Audubon Society acquire the Preserve?

 BVAS reached out to the community to help make up the funding shortfall and, once again, the community stepped forward to help.
 Donations from members covered $40,000 of the shortfall; California Audubon's Wimberly Fund ($25,000), North County Advocates ($20,000), and the Malk Nature Fund ($30,000) covered the rest.
 BVAS closed escrow on the property in June, 2017.

 Previously owned by the Cheatham family, the now-named Andy Mauro Nature Preserve is strategically located for habitat protection.
-Acquiring this land has effectively linked four contiguous protected areas: Camp Pendleton directly to the north, City-owned property and the Whelan Lake Bird Sanctuary to the east, and the San Luis Rey River to the east and south.
-Another City-owned parcel between the Mauro Reserve and the San Luis Rey River was restored in 2015 to provide habitat for the endangered Southwestern Willow Flycatcher (Empidonax traillii extimus) and Least Bell's Vireo (Vireo bellii pusillus).
+Acquiring this land has effectively linked four contiguous areas: Camp Pendleton directly to the north, undeveloped City-owned property and the Whelan Lake Bird Sanctuary to the east, and the San Luis Rey River to the east and south.
+A portion of City-owned land between the Mauro Reserve and the San Luis Rey River was restored in 2015 to provide habitat for the endangered Southwestern Willow Flycatcher (Empidonax traillii extimus) and Least Bell's Vireo (Vireo bellii pusillus).